Mortal Kombat Trilogy: Nintendo 64

 The N64 game also includes a new stage, the Star Bridge, made of the Pit II's background with a star-filled sky.
 Some older backgrounds are also enhanced with extra graphics and added animation.
 For example, the Pit I features two different sky backgrounds (a pitch-black, star-filled sky in the N64 version, and the same sky background as the Pit II in the CD-ROM versions); Kahn's Kave has animated clouds and a glowing floor added to it; and the Lost Bridge has Hornbuckle and Blaze appear at random in the background.
 In the N64 version, the Graveyard stage has more names on the gravestones near the front: besides those of the original Midway design team for MK3, names of the team at Williams Entertainment were added, and the date of death on the stones was changed to the creators' birthdates.

 In development for the N64 game, both The Bank and Kahn's Arena backgrounds were included, seeming to be building on the UMK3 version made for the Saturn previously.
 In Kahn's Arena, both Raiden and Baraka (where Kano and Sonya in MK2, respectively) were held captive by Kahn if not actively participating in the fight.
 The captured animations are made of different frames of the respective character's winning pose.
 Kahn's Arena recycled The Bridge background music.
 Since this was only seen in beta versions and not in the final game, the reason for their capture is unknown as well as any impact on the story.
-Additionally, at the conclusion of th battle, Kahn rises from his seat, something rumored to have been considered for inclusion in MK2 (either after defeating Kintaro or at the end of the match) but ultimately was not.Archived at Ghostarchive and the Wayback Machine:
+Additionally, at the conclusion of the battle, Kahn rises from his seat, something rumored to have been considered for inclusion in MK2 (either after defeating Kintaro or at the end of the match) but ultimately was not.Archived at Ghostarchive and the Wayback Machine:

 In this version, there are two secret menus, because not all the playable characters are unlocked from the start.
 Motaro and Shao Kahn can each perform a Fatality exclusive to this port.
 They also have an aggressor meter, unlike in other versions.
 In the Subway's stage fatality, new animations were added for the characters.
 Nightwolf has a very different Friendship move exclusive to this version, which he pulls out 3 hatchets and begins to juggle, as opposed to turning into Raiden since this character became playable in this game (although in the other versions, Nightwolf retains his original MK3 Friendship move).
 In addition, many frames of animation were cut from each character.
+Specific examples of this include Sheeva's win stance (it is essentially reduced to her bowing), Jax's win stance is shortened to just flexing instead of bumping his fists together first, Smoke and Sektor simply assume their winning stance instead of crossing their arm on their chest, among others.